HPCMASPA2023-GitHub/simulator/README.md

 While we invite you to get the same results we did by running our simulations, there are some things to consider

 - We used a 12 node cluster with 30 cores per node and 377GB RAM per node
-    - In order to not run out of memory we used 26 tasks per node to limit memory usage
+    - In order to not run out of memory we used 26 tasks per node to limit memory usage.
+Feel free to limit it even more.
 - The simulations took at least 4 days total on our cluster
     - Of course it all depends on your cluster
 - It is a bit ridiculous to think of doing it serially